 - Bhagwan Swaminarayan’s spiritual teachings were recorded in the Vachanamrut – a collection of his discourses encapsulating Vedic wisdom and methods for implementing it in daily life.

 Bhagwan Swaminarayan with Gunatitanand Swami

 - This depiction of Bhagwan Swaminarayan’s last days on earth shows him giving Gunatitanand Swami final instructions about leading the Swaminarayan Sampradaya.

-- Those same instructions and empowerments have been passed down to each of the enlightened gurus in an unbroken spiritual lineage for almost two hundred years.
+- Those same instructions and empowerments have been passed down to each of the enlightened gurus in an unbroken spiritual lineage for over two hundred years.

-- Harikrishna Maharaj was another name of Bhagwan Swaminarayan during his childhood.
+- Harikrishna Maharaj is another name of Bhagwan Swaminarayan during his childhood.